Proven-Paradox/shaper-system/Handbook.md

 Special: This Lesson costs 3 XP.

 #### Wide Ward
 When you use a single target Ward that normally has a Minor action requirement, you may increase that to a Major action.
-If you do, the Ward affects one square.
+If you do, the Ward affects one Square.
 Applying this Technique counts as using a Careful action, even on Abilities that normally do not have the [Careful] tag.

 ------------
 # Chapter 8: Talents